-Where there are multiple response variables, a binary variable should be created for each possible response.
-Where a multiple response question contains an Other specify option, the resulting text variable should appear after all of the numeric variables (ie, if the text variable appears in the middle, it will prevent creation of multiple response sets).
+Where multiple-response variables exist, a binary variable should be created for each possible response.
+Where a multiple response question contains an Other specify option, the resulting text variable should appear after all of the numeric variables (i.e., if the text variable appears in the middle, it will prevent the creation of multiple response sets).

 When setting up the value labels for multiple response questions, it's important that the same value labels are used for all the options.
 In particular, the value label should not contain the name of the option being evaluated, as per the below example:

 Avoid using the below setup, which is an example of a bad example of setting up multiple response questions: